True random number service

 randomized facility-based intervention trial.’
 Journal

-of the International AIDS Society, 2011, 14:43. - Fankhauser, Niklaus and Mäser, Pascal.
+- Fankhauser, Niklaus and Mäser, Pascal.
 ‘Identification of GPI anchor attachment signals by a Kohonen self-organizing map.’
 Bioinformatics, Oxford University Press, 2005;21(9):1846-1852.

 - Haahr, Mads.
 ‘Random Numbers,’ editor Neil